Miss Julie (2014 film): Reception

-Miss Julie has an approval rating of 52% on review aggregator website Rotten Tomatoes, based on 54 reviews, and an average rating of 5.6/10.
+As of January 2024, Miss Julie has an approval rating of 53% on review aggregator website Rotten Tomatoes, based on 55 reviews, and an average rating of 5.6/10.
 The website's critical consensus states, "Miss Julie definitely gives Jessica Chastain and Colin Farrell room to shine, but neglects to leave them a solid enough setting to augment their efforts".
 Metacritic assigned the film a weighted average score of 56 out of 100, based on 18 critics, indicating "mixed or average reviews".

-Many reviewers noted the strong performances by the three actors, but criticized Ullmann as a director for keeping the film too "static", "airless", and tied to the stage play.
+Dennis Harvey of Variety criticised Ullmann as a director for keeping the film too "static", "airless", and tied to the stage play.
 Film Journal International noted several issues with the directing, such as the "unnecessary and squishy soft-focus flashbacks" and the "tacky shock effect" of the bird's death.
 It claimed the incorporation of classical music dipped the experience in "aural 'class' that is merely more distancing for the viewer", and that the overuse of close-up shots led the source material to not "breathe and bloom of its own dramatic accord".
-Richard Ouzounian criticized the pacing as "just a bit too stately for words".
-Sheila O'Malley wrote for RogerEbert.com, "The claustrophobia of the kitchen is overwhelming in the film, and the shots of Miss Julie wandering through the manor by herself, her posture broken and stiff, her dress falling off her shoulder, give us a welcome (and yet rivetingly disturbing) change of scene."
-She continued, "The film has undeniable power," and assures that if one is interested in raw and intense acting at its finest, this film is incredible.
+Richard Ouzounian criticised the pacing as "just a bit too stately for words".

+The film's three stars were acclaimed for their performances.
+As Tara Brady of The Irish Times described, "Chastain is as brittle and fragile a Miss Julie as ever there was.
+Her dark eye circles on near translucent skin convey a damaged flightiness and breakability before she utters a single plummy vowel."
 A detractor of Chastain's performance was Ouzounian, who found it "too relentlessly contemporary" and having "a passion that you just know is going to end badly".

+Brady praised the choice of filming location, Castle Coole, "an impeccable neo-classical building, that lends an aura of airlessness and artefact to a work that finds these same flaws in the social order."

+Brady and RogerEbert.com's Sheila O'Malley highlighted the cinematography, particularly how it emphasized the closeness of the rooms.
+Explained O'Mailey, "The claustrophobia of the kitchen is overwhelming in the film, and the shots of Miss Julie wandering through the manor by herself, her posture broken and stiff, her dress falling off her shoulder, give us a welcome (and yet rivetingly disturbing) change of scene."